dib-lab/screed/doc/screed.rst

 Retrieving Records
 ------------------

 A record is the standard container unit in screed.
-Each has 'fields' that vary slightly depending on what kind of file the database was derived from.
+Each has *fields* that vary slightly depending on what kind of file the database was derived from.
 For instance, a FASTQ-derived screed database has an id, a name, a quality score and a sequence.
 A FASTA-derived screed database has an id, name, description and a sequence.

 Retrieving whole records::